-4 Free DIY Chuck Box Plans You Can Make Today
+4 Useful DIY Chuck Box Plans You Can Make Today (with Pictures)

 A chuck box is a light and portable box that is used to store and hold camp kitchen items, including pots and pans, crockery, and cutlery.
 It needs to be portable because you will use it for camping, but it can also be used in the yard, on days out, and for any picnic or outdoor event.
 Despite its portability, your patrol box needs to be spacious enough to hold all your most important items.
 It should also be sturdy and fold up into a reasonably small box.
 One final consideration is that it should be lightweight enough to be considered easily portable.
 Think you’re ready to learn how to build a chuck box of your very own?

 Wood is a natural material choice for a chuck box.
 It offers strength and rigidity, and depending on your choice of timber, it is still portable.
 Below are four DIY chuck box plans, including some for kids to make.